 Key points for selected construction professional and associate professional occupations

-- In 2015, there were approximately 20,000 persons employed in the selected construction professional and associate professional occupations, representing 1% of total national employment.
+- In 2016, there were approximately 21,000 persons employed in the selected construction professional and associate professional occupations, representing 1% of total national employment

-- Just over 50% of overall employment was concentrated in professional, scientific and technical activities (mostly architectural and engineering), a further 18% was in public administration and defence, while only 15% was in construction.
+- Approximately 60% of overall employment was concentrated in professional, scientific and technical activities (mostly architectural and engineering), while a further 14% was in construction

-- Approximately 80% of all employed construction professionals were aged 25-54; the share was 75% for construction associate professionals; the most mature age profile was for construction related technicians, with 25% aged 55 or older.
+- Almost 90% of all employed construction professionals were aged 25-54; the share was almost 75% for construction associate professionals

-- Approximately 95% of construction professionals in employment were third level graduates; the share was 86% for construction associate professionals.
+- Approximately 95% of construction professionals in employment were third level graduates; the corresponding share was 65% for construction associate professionals